 Types:

-• Mixed active content (scripts) - blocked
+• Mixed active content (scripts) - blocked by browsers

 • Mixed passive content (images) - warning